Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 * How:
   A simple project which has multi-files in it and the program is made using structures and functions in C Programming Language.

+## High Level Requirements

+1.a
+2.The necessary header files must be added to perform dynamic memory allocation, standard input/output functions, structures, pointers, looping statements such as for, while, switch-case, if and else-if ladder.

 ## Low Level Requirements

 1. The header files required for the project are as follows